 - Decide if you are going to check your bag or carry it on.
-If you are checking a bag, make sure you pay any checked bags fees online before you go.
+If you are checking a bag, make sure you pay any checked bag fees online before you go.
 It’s generally less expensive to pay baggage fees online than paying at the airport.

 - Review your airline’s baggage policies.
-In the US, universally accepted carry-on luggage size is 22” x 14” x 9”.
+In the US, the universally accepted carry-on luggage size is 22” x 14” x 9”.

 - I have had to check my carry-on bag at the gate if the gate agent or a flight attendant doesn’t think it will fit in the overhead bin.
 This has happened even when the bag I am using is the acceptable size.
 It’s frustrating, but what can you do?
 This doesn’t happen often, but be aware that it can happen.

 - International airlines often have more restrictive size requirements.
 Check the airlines’ website to review their carry-on size requirements and then measure and weigh your packed bag to make sure it meets them.

 - Buying new luggage before your trip?
 TJ Maxx and Marshall’s are great places to get name-brand, quality luggage for less.

 - If you aren’t using packing cubes, I strongly encourage you to pick up a set.
 You will be amazed at how much more you can fit in your suitcase.
 Here are my favorites.

 - Make a packing list to use when packing to make sure you don’t leave anything behind.

 - Determine what you are going to wear to the airport and leave that out.
 Comfort is key and consider leaving behind anything that might slow you down in security.
 That includes items that may have to be taken off such as belts, shoes, and heavy coats.
 I would also leave behind heavy jewelry and shoes with any extra bling as they can set off metal detectors.
 This is what I typically wear to travel.